• About

 Child Welfare/Parenting

-• Social Emotional Health in Early Childhood Development – SCAN/April 16 at 12 – 1:30 PM ET – “explores development milestones of early childhood, shares ways to build and strengthen connections between caregivers and young children, and provides strategies for addressing challenges such as temper tantrums and big behaviors typical for this age group. “
+• Social Emotional Health in Early Childhood – SCAN/July 7 at 12 – 1:30 PM ET – “explores developmental milestones of early childhood, shares ways to build and strengthen connections between caregivers and young children, and provides strategies for addressing challenges such as temper tantrums and big behaviors typical for this age group”

-• The Developing Adolescent Brain: Strategies for Connection & Support – SCAN/April 30 at 1 – 2 PM ET – “explores what’s happening inside the adolescent brain and how these changes shape behavior, emotion, and connection.
-Participants will learn practical ways to stay connected, offer guidance, and nurture strong, supportive relationships with teens.”
+• The Developing Adolescent Brain: Strategies for Connection & Support – SCAN/July 15 at 9 AM ET – “learn practical ways to stay connected, offer guidance, and nurture strong, supportive relationships with teens. “

 Clinical Practice

-• De-escalation, Basic Tools for Social Workers – ATTC/April 13 & 14 at 1 – 2:30 PM ET – “designed to equip participants with basic concepts and preparatory actions that can be used to de-escalate a wide range of interactions”
+• De-escalation, Basic Tools for Social Workers – ATTC/June 11, 12 at 1 – 2:30 PM ET – “designed to equip participants with basic concepts and preparatory actions that can be used to de-escalate a wide range of interactions.”

-• Overcoming Adversity and Building Resilience – SCAN/April 28 at 12 – 2 PM ET – “provide a brief review of trauma and its impacts as well as introduce the 7 Cs of building resilience.
-Participants will learn about adverse and positive childhood experiences as well as strategies for building individual and community resilience”
+• Overcoming Adversity and Building Resilience – SCAN/June 23 at 1 – 3 PM ET – “provide a brief review of trauma and its impacts as well as introduce the 7 Cs of building resilience”

 Self-Care

-• Self-Care & Wellness for ALL – ATTC/April 10 at 10 AM ET – “brief, interactive conversation is an opportunity to intentionally prioritize worker wellness, review practices, and experience the benefits of intentional and simple self-care actions”
+• Self-Care & Wellness for ALL – ATTC/June 23 at 1 PM ET – “brief, interactive conversation is an opportunity to intentionally prioritize worker wellness, review practices, and experience the benefits of intentional and simple self-care actions”

 Other